Previews

 The onRedirect

-import { previewHandler } from '@headstartwp/next';
+import { previewRouteHandler } from '@headstartwp/next/app';

-export default async function handler(req, res) {
+export async function GET(request: NextRequest) {

-return previewHandler(req, res, {
+return previewRouteHandler(request, {

 },